Image Segmentation: From FCN to SAM 2

 - 3

-Grounded SAM adds text understanding - combine with Grounding DINO for "segment the cat" natural language prompts.
+Grounded SAM adds semantic understanding — combine with Grounding DINO for natural language prompts like "segment the cat."

 - 4